ContactPoint: Content

 The database would not hold case or assessment material or any subjective observations.
 The database could include information of a sensitive nature, defined as issues relating to sexual health, mental health and substance abuse, although consent from the child or the child's guardians would have been needed, and it would not have appeared as such on the database; it would only note that the child was receiving help from "sensitive services" and would not say what this was.
 Refusal of consent could be overridden if this could be justified.
 Margaret Hodge, then children's minister, had said that drug or alcohol use by parents, relatives and neighbours, together with other aspects of their behaviour, may be recorded.
 Government guidelines reveal that other information recorded may have included family routines, evidence of a disorganised or chaotic lifestyle, ways in which the family's income was used, signs of mental illness or alcohol misuse by relatives, and any serious difficulties in the parents' relationship.

-In August 2006, the Department for Education and Skills (DfES) announced that the database would include telephone numbers or addresses of celebrities' children.
+In August 2006, the Department for Education and Skills (DfES) announced that the database would not include telephone numbers or addresses of celebrities' children.
 Records of children who may be at risk could be shielded; this would be determined on a case-by-case basis.

 The technical specification for ContactPoint did not include the capacity to store biometric data.